Railway signalling: Permissive and absolute blocks

 Under a permissive block system, trains are permitted to pass signals indicating the line ahead is occupied, but only at such a speed that they can stop safely should an obstacle come into view.
-This allows improved efficiency in some situations and is mostly used in the USA.
+This allows improved efficiency in some situations and is mostly used in the United States.
 In most countries it is restricted to freight trains only, and it may be restricted depending on the level of visibility.

 Permissive block working may also be used in an emergency, either when a driver is unable to contact a signalman after being held at a danger signal for a specific time, although this is only permitted when the signal does not protect any conflicting moves, and also when the signalman is unable to contact the next signal box to make sure the previous train has passed, for example if the telegraph wires are down.
 In these cases, trains must proceed at very low speed (typically 20 mph or less) so that they are able to stop short of any obstruction.
 In most cases, this is not allowed during times of poor visibility (e.g., fog or falling snow).

 Even with an absolute block system, multiple trains may enter a block with authorization.
 This may be necessary in order to split or join trains together, or to rescue failed trains.
 In giving authorization, the signalman also ensures that the driver knows precisely what to expect ahead.
 The driver must operate the train in a safe manner taking this information into account.
 Generally, the signal remains at danger, and the driver is given verbal authority, usually by a yellow flag, to pass a signal at danger, and the presence of the train in front is explained.
 Where trains regularly enter occupied blocks, such as stations where coupling takes place, a subsidiary signal, sometimes known as a "calling on" signal, is provided for these movements, otherwise they are accomplished through train orders.

 Automatic block

+The invention of train detection systems such as track circuits allowed the replacement of manual block systems such as absolute block with automatic block signalling.
 Under automatic block signalling, signals indicate whether or not a train may enter a block based on automatic train detection indicating whether a block is clear.
 The signals may also be controlled by a signalman, so that they only provide a proceed indication if the signalman sets the signal accordingly and the block is clear.